yinzara/edubox/docs/pilot-program/pilot-program-flyer.md

 ## Bring World-Class Digital Education to Your Students - No Internet Required!

 ### 🎯 What is EduBox?
-A $100 solar-powered education server that gives 500+ students access to:
+A $100 education server that gives 500+ students access to:
 - ✅ Complete Khan Academy K-12 curriculum
 - ✅ Wikipedia (6 million articles)
 - ✅ Thousands of educational videos